Martha Raye

 Martha Raye (born Margy Reed; August 27, 1916 – October 19, 1994), nicknamed The Big Mouth, was an American comic actress and singer who performed in movies, and later on television.
-She also acted in plays, including Broadway.
+She also acted in plays, including on Broadway.

 She was honored in 1969 at the Academy Awards as the Jean Hersholt Humanitarian Award recipient for her volunteer efforts and services to the troops.

 Early years

-Raye's life as a singer and comedic performer began in very early childhood.
-She was born at St. James Hospital in Butte, Montana, as Margy Reed; despite her birth certificate showing Reed, some sources in the 1970s and 1980s gave her the surname O'Reed.

-Her father, Peter F. Reed Jr., was an Irish immigrant; her mother, Maybelle Hazel (Hooper) Reed, was raised in Milwaukee and Montana.
+Raye was born at St. James Hospital in Butte, Montana, as Margy Reed, the daughter of Irish immigrant Peter F. Reed Jr., and Maybelle Hazel (Hooper) Reed, who had been raised in Milwaukee and Montana.
 Her parents were performing in a local vaudeville theatre as Reed and Hooper when their daughter was born.
-Two days later, her mother was performing again.
-Martha first appeared in their act when she was three years old.
-She later performed with her brother Bud, and the children became so popular that their parents' act was renamed Margie and Bud.

 Career

-In the early 1930s, Raye was a band vocalist with the Paul Ash and Boris Morros orchestras.
-She made her first film appearance in 1934 in a band short titled A Nite in the Nite Club.
-In 1936, she was signed for comic roles by Paramount Pictures, and made her first picture for Paramount.
-Her first feature film was Rhythm on the Range with crooner Bing Crosby.
-She made her Broadway debut in the Harry Akst musical Calling All Stars in 1934, and later returned to Broadway in starring roles in Yip Harburg's Hold On to Your Hats (1941, as Marnie), Jerry Herman's Hello, Dolly!
-(1967, as Dolly), and Vincent Youmans's No, No, Nanette (1972, as Pauline).
+As a teenager in the early 1930s, Raye began her career as a vocalist with the Paul Ash and Boris Morros orchestras.
+She made her first film appearance in a band short titled A Nite in the Nite Club (1934).
+In 1936, she was signed for comic roles by Paramount Pictures; her first feature film was Rhythm on the Range with Bing Crosby.
+She made her Broadway debut in the Harry Akst musical Calling All Stars in 1934, and later returned to Broadway in starring roles in Yip Harburg's Hold On to Your Hats (1941), Jerry Herman's Hello, Dolly!
+(1967), and Vincent Youmans's No, No, Nanette (1972).

-From 1936–1939, she was a featured cast member in 39 episodes of Al Jolson's weekly CBS radio show, The Lifebuoy Program, also called Cafe Trocadero.
+From 1936 to 1939, she was a featured cast member in 39 episodes of Al Jolson's weekly CBS radio show, The Lifebuoy Program, also called Cafe Trocadero.
 In addition to comedy, Raye sang both solos and duets with Jolson.
-Over the next quarter century, she would appear with many of the leading comics of her day, including Joe E. Brown, Bob Hope, W. C. Fields, Abbott and Costello (in Keep 'Em Flying), Charlie Chaplin (in Monsieur Verdoux), and Jimmy Durante.
+Over the next quarter century, she would appear in films with many of the leading comics of her day, including Joe E. Brown, Bob Hope, W.C.
+Fields, Abbott and Costello, Charlie Chaplin and Jimmy Durante.
 She joined the USO in 1942, soon after the US entered World War II.